Erezinho/ai-eng-course-project/README.md

 8. Test the connection by clicking the small refersh button on the right.
 Connection should succeed
 9. Save
-10. Click the 'New Chat' on the left up corner
+10. Click the 'New Chat' on the top left corner
-10. Select our model, if not already selected ('AI Agents Wrapper')
+10. Select our model, if not already selected ('Agentic-System-...')
 11. Start chatting for a delicius meal 😋 🍲

 # 🗄️ MCP Server
-Our MCP Server is running locally as well i.e. using stdio transport It exposes the different tools (like meal-options) and used by the agentic system
+Our MCP Server is running locally as well i.e. using STDIO transport It exposes the different tools (like meal-options) and used by the agentic system

-## Check mcp server using inspector tool (Optional)
+## Check the mcp server using inspector tool (Optional)
 1. Run the following command from command line (make sure you are in the correct path) `>npx @modelcontextprotocol/inspector python3 mcp_food_server.py`
 2. The browser should open automatically, navigating to a localhost mcp inspector service